mumpf/knx-sensor/doc/knx-dev-setup.md

 Press Ctrl-Shift-P, enter "run test task" and click the appearing "Tasks: Run Test Task"

-In the following dropdown select "MultiplyChannels-Release knx-sensor"
+In the following dropdown select "**MultiplyChannels-Release** knx-sensor"

 Wait for the success message in the terminal window

 The freshly build

 * Sensormodul-v1.0-10.knxprod
 * Sensormodul-v1.1-20.knxprod